larandaA/hgraphs/README.md

 # Hgraphs Haskell Graph Library

-A graph library implemented in terms of Master thesis in Belarusian State University.
+A graph library implemented as a part of a master thesis for Belarusian State University.